YuYin1/DA-GAN/README.md

 As for the face parser model, we use [face-parsing.PyTorch](https://github.com/zllrunning/face-parsing.PyTorch).
 3 segments (i.e., hair, keypoints, and face) are generated and saved in the folder of `mask_hair_ele_face`.

+The original CAS-PEAL-R1 dataset could be found at: [CAS-PEAL-R1](http://www.jdl.ac.cn/peal/).
+The cropped one could be downloaded from [here](https://drive.google.com/drive/folders/1OLTGh15CuhyRXA0nOXVnKKjbYAg9UOLE?usp=sharing).

 ## Train
 Change data directory in option.py.
 For training, run